muzakkk/pythonnote/README.md

-It's a toughhhhhhhhh corner
+It's a tooooough corner

-where muzakkk is marching to dangerous python world...
+where muzakkk is marching to a dangerous python world...